parallel-markets/handbook/security/data-protection.md

  * Public announcements and blog posts

 ## Yellow :lemon:
 This is any data and information that should not be made publicly available that is created and used in the normal course of business.
 Unauthorized access or disclosure could cause minimal risk or harm and/or adversely impact Parallel Markets, its partners, employees, contractors, and customers.
-This data can be stored on company devices, Google Workspace and other private cloud environments (so long as the data is not publicly accessible).
+This data can be stored on company devices and the company's Google Drive (so long as the data is not publicly accessible).

 Examples: